 Below is a brief description of general policy language, it’s meaning and an explanation of the coverage.
 Insurance coverages and laws vary from state to state.
 This information is not meant to be all encompassing.
 For specific coverage information in your state, contact your local licensed insurance agent or contact your state insurance department.

 Every year, thousands of people are involved in motor vehicle accidents.
-Whether the collision involves major property damage and injury, or is a seemingly minor fender-bender, it will most likely entail making a claim for damages with an insurance company, your own, or the other driver’s.
+Whether the collision involves major property damage and injury, or is a seemingly minor fender-bender, it will most likely entail making a claim for damages with an auto insurance company, your own, or the other driver’s.

 While not all accidents are alike, there are common steps that anyone involved in a collision should take to ensure that they are appropriately compensated for their losses.